ideasawakened/ideasawakened.github.io/_posts/2024-08-25-why-you-should-not-use-WITH-in-your-Delphi-code.md

 ## The Future Of With In Delphi
 There is zero chance of **with** being removed from the language.
 I do not think we should waste any time discussing that option.
 However, there can be a new compiler warning introduced for code that leverages **with** statements.
 This would be my preference.
-If you agree, then I ask you to add your support by commenting on this Quality Portal ticket requesting a new compiler warning for **with** statement usage:  [RSS-1634: Add a compiler warning for WITH statement usage](https://embt.atlassian.net/servicedesk/customer/portal/1/RSS-1634)
+If you agree, then I ask you to add your support by commenting on this Quality Portal ticket requesting a new compiler warning for **with** statement usage:  [RSS-1634: Add a compiler warning for WITH statement usage](https://embt.atlassian.net/servicedesk/customer/portal/1/RSS-1634)  Even a simple "+1" comment would be appreciated.

 ## Summary